 These large handsome antelope (genus hippotragus niger) stand out from their counterparts for their impressive stature and long scimitar style horns that curve backwards.

-These antelope are often known as the southern, common, black or Matsetsi sable.
-The latter name stems from the area in Zimbabwe where they are most prevalent – the Matsetsi Valley.
+These antelope are often known as the southern or common sable.
+In Zimbabwe they are most prevalent in the Matsetsi Valley and Malindi hunting area.
 The black reference refers to the male’s dark glossy coats which makes the animal conspicuous in the cold months against the beige grasses and winter hues.
 The female and young are dark reddish brown in comparison.

 Both genders display striking pure white bellies and facial markings that are made more distinctive against their dark coats.

 These statuesque animals are barrel-chested antelope featuring a short neck with a stiff black mane, brick red coloured ears and a long face displaying their facial markings.
 Their conspicuous mane and its horse-like build have earned them the nickname ‘Hippotragini’, meaning ‘horse-goat’.

 They are a fairly large mammal with the bull antelope size reaching a shoulder height of up to 1.4 m and weighing up to 270 kg and the female up to 220kg.
 The cows tend to be slightly lighter in colour and slightly smaller.
 An interesting statistic is that their body weight matches lions and tigers!

 The horns are the most impressive feature of this herbivore.
 They are the longest of any African antelope, apart from the kudu’s twisting masterpieces.